Select Your Location

-The primary goal of designing for adaptability and flexibility is to lengthen a building’s lifespan to accommodate changing socio-economic and environmental conditions, enabling the building to evolve over time as the user needs change.
+The primary goal of designing for adaptability and flexibility is to lengthen a building’s lifespan to accommodate changing socio-economic and environmental conditions, enabling the building to evolve as the user needs change.
 This type of design has many advantages, including:

 Lastly, adaptable buildings of course have more inherent financial value because they can be adapted and renovated as occupant needs change.
 Durable, quality materials and products used to support flexible design can also provide long-term savings by avoiding basic repairs.

-As we mentioned above, flexible, durable and sustainable building products are needed to help create an adaptable design that will accommodate future needs.
+As we mentioned above, flexible, durable, and sustainable building products are needed to help create an adaptable design that will accommodate future needs.

-Solatube Tubular Daylighting Devices (TDDs) are a simple, affordable and energy-efficient way to bring natural, controlled sunlight into a building.
+Solatube Tubular Daylighting Devices (TDDs) are a simple, affordable, and energy-efficient way to bring natural, controlled sunlight into a building.
 With Solatube TDDs, daylight can reach places never thought possible, overcoming limitations associated with windows and traditional skylights in both new and retrofit applications.